-- Two people share a computer and test together.
+- Two people test together.

-- One person uses the computer, the other suggests actions and takes notes.
+- One uses the computer, the other suggests actions and takes notes.

-- Can be used to train new developers or testers.
+- Can train new developers/testers.

-- Benefits of pair testing:
+- Benefits

 - Increases focus.

 - Leads to more constructive ideas.

 - Avoids biased input selection.

 Automating Exploratory Testing

 - Use tools to streamline bug reporting and reproduction, snapshots, preparation of executable test suites for future use. - A tool captures and records the activities performed by the tester. - Called capture and replay tools.